 The dowels remaining to be joined will be in the same axis, and therefore the final joints can be completed.

 Next I made 4 x “L” shaped 90 degree clamp pads, then ranged two long bar clamps (parallel on a flat surface), onto which the mirror frame was rested.
 Install the clamp pads, then arrange 2 additional clamps in parallel, but in the opposite direction.
 Refer to photograph.

 Clamp Arrangement Using 90 Degree Pads and 4 Pipe Clamps

-Extreme care had to be taken with the router, due to the 5/8 inch width, and it may therefore be preferable to rout work pieces from 3/4 x 3/4 or 7/8 x 7/8 stock.
+Extreme care has to be taken with the router, due to the 5/8 inch width, and it may therefore be preferable to rout larger work pieces, creating the profile, then trimming to the final size on the table saw.

 Once completed, rough sand the routed frame components and prepare to cut the mitres.